Last Updated on 26/04/2025

 Before we discuss the different types of point of contact in detail, let’s first understand what a point of contact is.

-The point of contact will be the person who hears the customer or business and resolves the issue or connects them with the appropriate person who can.
+The point of contact will be the person who hears the customer or business and resolves the issue, or connects them with the appropriate person who can.

-8 examples of point of contact
+8 examples of a point of contact

 If you want to excel at something, you’ve got to take a deep dive into everything about the subject.
-Just like you would learn digital marketing as a communications professional, should you learn the top examples of point of contact and how you should apply them in your business?
+Just like you would learn digital marketing as a communications professional, should you understand the top examples of point of contact and how you should apply them in your business?

 So, let’s take a look at those now, shall we?